Trifectas for $T_N$ in 5d: Higgs Branch, Magnetic Quivers, and Hasse Diagrams

 As explained above the first descendant of $T_N$ is obtained by flopping out one curve, i.e. changing a triangulation in the toric diagram.
 In this description, it corresponds to the first arrow in figure \ref{fig:CFDFlop}.
 In the brane web picture, we can describe this procedure by turning on the corresponding mass parameter.
 The resulting brane web and magnetic quiver are shown in figure \ref{fig:1stDescTN}.
-The Hasse diagram for $N=4$ is \be \,. \ee As expected the flavor group is given by $SU(N)\times SU(N-1)^2$ from the balanced nodes.
+We explicitly show the decomposition into the subwebs in color, which is reflected in the labels in the MQ.
+The Hasse diagram for the first descendant of $T_4$ is \be \,. \ee As expected the flavor group is given by $SU(N)\times SU(N-1)^2$ from the balanced nodes.
 For $N=3$ all nodes are balanced and the flavor symmetry is enhanced to $SO(10)=E_5$.

 We can continue this logic to find the magnetic quivers for the entire descendant tree of $T_N$.
 In practice, this is quite arduous and depends heavily on $N$.
 However, the first few descendants are completely universal, and we now present the first three descendants and their magnetic quivers explicitly.